zcorleissen/documentation/source/getting_started.rst

 - Select a name for your instance.
 This can be almost anything, as any alpha numeric string is valid.

 - Select a zone that suits your needs.
-Zones are either Rackspace or AWS Direct Connect zones, lebelled by airport codes in that region.
+Zones are either Rackspace or AWS Direct Connect zones, labeled by airport codes in that region.
 A map can be found `here <http://objectrocket.com/features>`_.

 - Select a plan that suits your needs.
 Consider that as you grow you always add shards in your plan size.
 More details on plans and pricing are available `here <http://www.objectrocket.com/pricing>`_.